 Use All to find subscribers who meet a combination of all your condition groups.
 You can think of All logic as meaning "and."

-Segmentation options in reports are slightly different than regular list segmentation options, so the uses and combinations vary also.
+Segmentation options in reports are slightly different from regular list segmentation options, so the uses and combinations vary also.

 Typically, we think of segments as a way to target subscribers to receive new content.
 In Comparative Reports, segments help you compare how certain subscriber sets interact with the content you've already sent them.
 Your Comparative Report displays segment performance along with Baseline data, so you can find opportunities for improvement with target audiences.